-Therefore, in order to project gas demand, it would also be necessary to take account of the other factors which influence the relative price of gas versus other fuel options.
+Given all of the above, in order to project gas demand, it would also be necessary to take account of all these other factors.

 Given the many different 'moving parts' driving gas demand, many with significant uncertainties, it would be extremely challenging to try and explicitly model possible demand growth based on projections of factors such as GDP, population, fuel prices, CO2 prices and the like.